kevinkovalchik/proteotools/README.md

 # proteotools

 A simple Python package which lets you programmatically convert Thermo raw files using ThermoRawFileParser, run a few proteomics search engines (Comet, X!
-Tandem, MS-GF+), and use compiled Trans-Proteomic Pipeline (TPP) binaries without needing to compile the entire pipeline on your computer.
+Tandem, MS-GF+), and use Trans-Proteomic Pipeline (TPP) binaries without needing to compile them on your computer, all from within Python!

 Note that this does not run the entire TPP.
 For example, you don't get to use the fancy GUI or anything.
-It is simply a way to run compiled TPP tools such as PeptideProphet, InterParserProphet, idconvert, etc without needing to compile the entire pipeline on your computer.
+It is simply a way to run compiled TPP tools such as PeptideProphet, InterProphetParser, idconvert, etc without needing to compile the entire pipeline on your computer.

-TPP tools are run from a Singularity image (so an installation of Singularity is required).
+TPP tools are run from a Singularity image, so an installation of Singularity is required.
+ThermoRawFileParser runs in Linux using Mono, so you need that too.

 ## Requirements
 `proteotools` only runs in Linux.
 Mostly the reason for this (in fact, probably entirely) is thatI have not made it